 We tend to be in the habit of being continually stressed--to the degree that our bodies and minds never become unstressed.
 This habit is not healthy.

-Five-minutes is all it takes to significantly reduce your stress.
+Five minutes is all it takes to reduce your stress significantly.
 If you have a few minutes to spare, sit down on your living room couch or some other comfortable, quiet location.

 After a few minutes, it will be clear that you have calmed down significantly.
 This "semi-relaxed" state will stay with you for (perhaps) hours.
 If you do this exercise several times a day, you will enjoy a life with significantly less stress.

-Practicing this technique several times a day will help train you to recognize when you're experiencing runaway, continuous stress.
+Practicing this technique several times daily will help train you to recognize when you're experiencing runaway, continuous stress.

-If you're one of those people who read about a technique like this and think, "No way will this work for me," then what does that tell you?
+If you're one of those who read about a technique like this and think, "No way will this work for me," what does that tell you?

 iNLP

-For online coaching on how to take advantage of self-hypnosis, check out iNLP (Neuro-linguistic Programming), which helps people overcome major life-inhibiting roadblocks with use of hypnosis, self-hypnosis, and other means.
+For online coaching on how to take advantage of self-hypnosis, check out iNLP (Neuro-linguistic Programming), which helps people overcome major life-inhibiting roadblocks using hypnosis, self-hypnosis, and other means.
 Be sure to read through their informative Blog page.